aliaksandrb/streetfiles_exporter/README.md

 ### Usage

+Script has 3 download options supported:

+  * -m - for photos user owner is
+  * -l - for photos user loved
+  * -b - for photos user bookmarked

+So to download all your photos:

     $ cd to the directory with a script
-    $ ruby ./export_streetfiles_pictures.rb your_email 'your_password' (single equotes required)
+    $ ruby ./export_streetfiles_pictures.rb -m your_email 'your_password' (single equotes required)

-All your pictures will be downloaded to 'Streetfiles' folder in current path.
+All your pictures will be downloaded to the 'Streetfiles' folder in current path.